View Search Results

 - Outpatient group therapy

-NOTE: An assessment will be scheduled with the chemical health counselor and treatment will be determined by the chemical health counselor.
+Note: An initial assessment will be scheduled with a chemical health counselor to determine the most appropriate treatment plan.

-Provides a full spectrum of outpatient services to adolescents and adults who have a substance use disorder or who have co-occurring substance use and mental health disorders.
+Provides a full spectrum of outpatient services for adolescents and adults with substance use disorders or co-occurring substance use and mental health disorders.
+Services include:

 - Case management